- Why you should trust us

 All Larabar products contain tree nuts.
 But we have never had a reaction to the ones that do not contain peanuts and couldn’t find any stories from others during our research, so we assume their manufacturing process is proper.

-Prepare your own food at home
+Prepare your own allergen-safe emergency food

 Do It Yourself food prep methods give you the most bang for your buck and peace of mind that you know exactly what the ingredients are.